bullenweg/bullenweg.github.io/README.md

 > Compare the Five For the Future pages from Automattic and WP Engine, two companies that are roughly the same size with revenue in the ballpark of half a billion.

 Matt implies Five For the Future is the only way to contribute to the WordPress ecosystem.
 Five For the Future counts direct contributions to the Matt-owned WordPress project, not the wider ecosystem.
 WP Engine contribute [Faust.js](https://faustjs.org/), sponsor [WPGraphQL](https://www.wpgraphql.com/) and develop [Local](https://localwp.com/) and [Advanced Custom Fields](https://www.advancedcustomfields.com/).

+### 2014-01-15

+#### Acquires thesis.com to spite WordPress theme developer

+Following a many-years long dispute with author of [Thesis WordPress Theme System](https://pearsonified.com/projects/thesis/) Chris Pearson, Matt acquires the domain `thesis.com` for $100,000 in retaliation.

+> Principles?
+Matt spent $100,000 to buy thesis.com—a domain in which he had no legitimate business interest—forwarded the domain to his property, and violated my trademark. ~[The Truth About Thesis.com](https://pearsonified.com/truth-about-thesis-com/)

 ### 2010-09-13